bjornum/main_assignment-pro1001/MiscPlanning/Journey.md

 - Cleanup: product-handling.js now cleaned up and are fully commented.
 Still checkout feature to go, but looking good.
 - Images: Reduced size of images without destroying too much of the quality.
 This on main background, produce and chat image on landing page.
 - Images: Added alt text, and placed a credit on the background images on landing page.
+- Semantic focus and Lighthouse optimisation!
+- EOD - Will resume work tomorow.
+Last day then.